Home

 Installing any 234 cubic foot per minute air cleaner in 2000 square feet of tobacco residue, pet fur, dander and droppings, formaldehyde vapors, and fresh shellac will lead to disappointment.

-I recommend the Plus HealthPros for a 700 square feet maximum room size.
+I recommend the Plus HealthPros for a 300 square feet maximum room size, a downgrade from my previous suggestion.

 Then there is the expectation of immediate health benefits.